maxrave-dev/SimpMusic/README.md

 - Play music from YouTube Music or YouTube free without ads in the background
 - Browsing Home, Charts, Moods & Genre with YouTube Music data
 - Search everything on YouTube
+- Browse and play all contents blocked in your country without VPN or Proxy
 - Analyze your playing data and create custom playlists ...
 - Caching and can save data for offline playback
 - Synced lyrics ( From [akashrchandran/spotify-lyrics-api](https://github.com/akashrchandran/spotify-lyrics-api) )